dssg/triage/docs/sources/experiments/running.md

 * model_metadata.experiment_models - A many-to-many table between experiments and models.
 This will have a row if the experiment used the model, regardless of whether or not it had to build it
 * model_metadata.model_groups - A model groups refers to all models that share parameters like classifier type, hyperparameters, etc, but *have different training windows*.
 Look at these to see how classifiers perform over different training windows.
 * model_metadata.matrices - Each matrix that was used for training and testing has metadata written about it such as the matrix hash, length, and time configuration.
+* model_metadata.subsets - Each evaluation subset that was used for model scoring has its configuation and a hash written here
 * train_results.feature_importances - The sklearn feature importances results for each trained model
 * train_results.predictions - Prediction probabilities for train matrix entities generated against trained models
 * train_results.evaluations - Metric scores of trained models on the training data.
 * test_results.predictions - Prediction probabilities for test matrix entities generated against trained models
-* test_results.evaluations - Metric scores of trained models over given testing windows
+* test_results.evaluations - Metric scores of trained models over given testing windows and subsets
 * test_results.individual_importances - Individual feature importance scores for test matrix entities.

 Here's an example query, which returns the top 10 model groups by precision at the top 100 entities: